wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 Hashing is a one-way operation.
 Hashing works by mapping a value (like a password) to a new, scrambled value.
 Ideally, there should not be a way of mapping the hashed value / password back to the original value / password.

-By contrast, encryption and decryption are 2-way operations.
+For that reason, hashing (with a strong salt) is considered more secure than encryption and decryption are 2-way operations.
+Someone with an encrypted value can possibly decrypt its clear-text value (eventually).
-Any value encrypted can be decrypted.

 https://www.python.org/dev/peps/pep-0506/